-The statement, compiled and signed by 68 researchers from 31 countries, has been initiated by David Reich's laboratory at the Harvard Medical School.
+The statement, compiled and signed by 68 researchers from 31 countries, was initiated by David Reich's laboratory at Harvard Medical School.
 The starting point was an online, global, and multidisciplinary workshop in November 2020 focused on discussing ethical issues and guidelines for archaeogenetic research.

 The rapid growth of ancient DNA and its impact on archaeology (and other fields) has led to calls for a discussion about the ethical standards to govern such research.
-The best practices for sampling of human remains for scientific analysis and engagement with stakeholder groups are key ethical discussions researchers are having about ancient DNA.
-While some guidelines have been previously proposed, there is no "one-size fits all" approach to ancient DNA ethics because of the notable variation in research contexts worldwide.
-What has been missing is a set of principles that can apply everywhere around the world that a substantial number of researchers from different disciplines and based in different places around the world agree to follow.
+Best practices for sampling human remains for scientific analysis and engaging with stakeholder groups are key ethical discussions among researchers studying ancient DNA.
+While some guidelines have been previously proposed, there is no "one-size-fits-all" approach to ancient DNA ethics because of the notable variation in research contexts worldwide.
+What has been missing is a set of principles that can apply universally and are agreed upon by a substantial number of researchers from different disciplines and locations.

-Participants of the workshop and coauthors of the paper agreed on the need to establish an international and global guideline, to which the scientific communities of geneticists, anthropologists and archaeologists can adhere and which sets out basic ethical rules that can be applied in ancient DNA research.
+Participants of the workshop and coauthors of the paper agreed on the need to establish an international guideline that the scientific communities of geneticists, anthropologists, and archaeologists worldwide can adhere to.
+This guideline sets out basic ethical rules that can be applied in ancient DNA research.

-These five guidelines detailed in the paper are the followings:
+The five guidelines detailed in the paper are as follows:

 (1) Researchers must abide by all regulations in the places where they work and from which the human remains originate.